mbergoon/clink/README.md

 A distributed (see [Design](#design)) network monitoring tool that is easily operated from the command line.
 Clink operates via `icmp` ping requests while also collecting other statistics.
 Clink aims to provide a comprehensive monitoring view of services over a period of time.

 ### <a name="why"></a>Why clink
+Clink was created out of a need for a more versital monitoring tool that provided detailed statistics while maintaining the simplicity of traditional network utilities.
+A key motivation for clink was to provide more comprehensive view of the data collected in a report format that is easily understood.

+#####The initial design goals of clink:
+* Ability to gather scan information from multiple contexts.
+ * External nodes powered by companion application `clinkd` provide different contexts.
+ * Show statistics of such a scan in a meaningful manner.
+* Configuration files detailing monitoring configurations.
+ * Simple human readable format.
+ * Self describing document structure.
+ * Enable user to create comlpex scans that are easily reproducable.
+* Suitable for persistent long running scans as well as shorter 'query-like' scans.
+ * Provides detailed reports representing such data efficiently.
+ * Configuration to detail scan intervals, summary type, etc.

+persistent long running summary/detailed information ability to provide scan information from multiple contexets eg inside and outside of a network

 ### <a name="howitworks"></a>How It Works
 Clink is accompanied...